miakush/student-performance/README.md

 ## Licence

-Spam-bayes is licensed under the terms of the Apache v2.0 licence.
+Student-performance is licensed under the terms of the Apache v2.0 licence.